Vizzuality/vizzuality/content/projects/web-evolution.md

 ---
-title:       Evolution of the Web.
+title:       Evolution of the Web
 short_title: Evolution of the Web
-description: Updating the history of the web.
+summary: 	 Updating the history of the web
-summary:     ''
+decription:  'We developed an interactive guide to the evolution of web browsers using a combination of the latest data visualisation technologies'
 link:        http://www.evolutionoftheweb.com
 link_short:  evolutionoftheweb.com
 client:      Google Chrome and Hyperakt